hashicorp/design-system/website/docs/components/modal/partials/code/how-to-use.md

 ## Page scroll

-When an `Hds::Modal` component is open the rest of the page is disabled.
+When an `Hds::Modal` component is open, the rest of the page is disabled (via `inert`).
 However, scrolling at the page level is still available.
 To make it clear to the user that the underlying elements are not interactive and to avoid confusion, we recommend disabling the page scroll `onOpen` and enabling it back `onClose` (for example, by setting `overflow: hidden;` and `overflow: auto;` respectively) by applying it to the `<body>` element.

 ## Positioning

 As an overlaying component, the `Hds::Modal` requires a high value on the z-axis.
-We are currently setting `50` as a default value, but we recommend you review the `z-index` values used across the project and either adjust them accordingly or increase this value by defining an override.
+We are currently setting `50` as a default value, but we recommend you review the `z-index` values used across your project and either adjust them accordingly or increase this value by defining an override.

 ## Focus trap